PLMF Arts Management is a perfect partner for anyone or any organisation interested in

 Additionally, we consulted the partners of the 2-year Creative Europe international collaboration project "The Bridge" (2018-2022) in the proposal preparation phase, and offers management services to the Estonian partner PLMF Music Trust.
-"The Bridge" is a new European network of string ensembles, and a three-day festival which should have taken place in May 2020 in Glasgow (UK), celebrating music for strings.
+"The Bridge" is a new European network of string ensembles, and a three-day festival which will take place in April 2022 in Glasgow (UK), celebrating music for strings.
 The Scottish Ensemble (UK) is the Coordinator of the EU project, the other partners include Ensemble Resonanz (DE), Trondheim Soloists (NO) and the PLMF Music Trust.

 Artist Management & Touring